 “The only way to build authority is through content.”

-If you’re serious about generating leads on your real estate website, customer testimonials can be a key content element because they are unbiased comments that prompt visitors to give you their contact information.
+If you’re serious about generating leads, real estate testimonials can be a key content element because they are unbiased comments that prompt visitors to give you their contact information.

-By using real estate testimonials in text or video formats on your site, you introduce content that will promote your business in an authoritative way.
+Using real estate testimonials on your site in text or video, you introduce content that will authoritatively promote your business.

-In the end, your testimonials will be there to convert more visitors into buyers and sellers as long as you use them correctly.
+In the end, your testimonials will convert more visitors into buyers and sellers if you use them correctly.

-According to a study… “Testimonials and case studies are considered the most effective content marketing tactics“.
-In short, in a crowded market like today, great testimonials for real estate agents and investors formatted the right way, can boost your leads and deals.
+According to a study… “Testimonials and case studies are considered the most effective content marketing tactics.”
+In short, in a crowded market like today, great testimonials for real estate agents and investors formatted correctly can boost your leads and deals.
 They help add credibility to an untrusting world.

-Additionally, as those values go vertical, a lot of aspiring wholesalers start flipping houses, making for increasingly saturated online spaces.
+Additionally, as those values go vertical, many aspiring wholesalers start flipping houses, making for increasingly saturated online spaces.